asalavaty/asalavaty.com/content/authors/admin/_index.md

 ---

 <div style="text-align: justify">
 Abbas (Adrian) was born in 1993.
 He obtained a B.Sc. degree in Genetics from the SCU in the spring of 2015.
 Then, he studied Master of Biology-Biochemistry at the University of Kashan.
 Next, he did his Ph.D. in Bioinformatics at the Australian Regenerative Medicine Institute (ARMI), Monash University, Melbourne.
-He is now a postdoctoral research fellow at Children’s Cancer Institute Australia.
+He is now a postdoctoral research officer at Children’s Cancer Institute Australia.
 His special research interests focus on Bioinformatics and Systems Biology, Graph-based Model Development, and Multi-omics Cancer Analysis.
 </div>

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/C.V..pdf" "newtab" >}}C.V.{{< /staticref >}}